Robotics-Innovations-Lab/ROS-Drivers/README.md

-# UR5-ROS
+# ROS-Drivers

 ## About
-Contains ROS packages handling the ROS interface with UR5.
+Contains ROS packages that work as ROS drivers for interfacing the UR5 cobot and AG95 gripper.

 ## Setting up the interface